AnyBody/anybody-tutorial/Muscle_modeling/lesson4.rst

 that case the solution is to increase the number of points.

 It is time to see what we have done.
-If you load the model and run the InverseDynamicAnalysis (and have done everything right), you will see the model moving through a sequence of positions like this:
+If you load the model and run the InverseDynamics analysis (and have done everything right), you will see the model moving through a sequence of positions like this:

 |wrap cylinder with via point sequence|